unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 *Quantum Error Correction (QEC) is one of the most important applications of structured control flow in quantum computing.
 These benchmark programs implement QEC protocols that involve structured operations at any point in the program.*

 - *Magic State Distillation*: Magic state distillation protocols utilize loops and conditionals to iteratively improve the fidelity of magic states, which are essential for fault-tolerant quantum computing. ([Bravyi & Kitaev, 2005](https://arxiv.org/abs/quant-ph/0403025))
+- *Logical Sate Preparation*: Preparing logical qubits in specific states  using QEC codes involves structured operations to ensure fault tolerance.
+- *Syndrome Measurement and Correction*: QEC protocols involve measuring error syndromes and applying corrections based on the measurement outcomes, utilizing conditionals to determine the appropriate corrective actions.

 ---